linux-system-roles/mssql/README.md

 ### `mssql_tls_enable`

-Use the variables starting with `mssql_tls` to configure SQL Server to encrypt connections using TLS certificates.
+Use the variables starting with the `mssql_tls_` prefix to configure SQL Server to encrypt connections using TLS certificates.

 You are responsible for creating and securing TLS certificate and private key files.
 It is assumed you have a CA that can issue these files.